- Target needs to be killed or incapacitated to keep from moving.

 - In The Legend of Dragoon, Kongol in his second boss battle had a special attack where he'd create a wall behind one of your party-members and throw his metallic gauntlet (two sharp claws on each side) to stick them to said wall by their neck, where he'd then proceed to wail on them for a few seconds before punching them through the wall he just created.
 You can see it in action here.

-- In No One Lives Forever 2, if you kill an enemy next to wall with a crossbow bolt, he will remained pinned to it.
+- In No One Lives Forever 2, if you kill an enemy next to a wall with a crossbow bolt, he will remain pinned to it.
 If you then search his body, you can almost always recover the bolt, and the body will slump onto the ground.